 So what should I invest in?

-Say it with me, high-yield savings.
-Traditional savings accounts don’t pay a lot in interest, but their online cousins sure do.
-In fact, some online banks offer significantly higher-yielding savings accounts than their brick-and-mortar counterparts (think: 2-3% interest payments as opposed to 0.01% from a big bank).
+Say it with me, high yield savings.
+Traditional savings accounts don’t pay much interest, but their online cousins do.
+In fact, some online banks offer significantly higher-yielding savings accounts than their brick-and-mortar counterparts.
+For example, 2-3% interest payments as opposed to 0.01% from a big bank.

 Is that my only option?

-No, nav.igator.The world is your financial oyster.
-You could also try:
+No, Navigator, it’s not.
+The world is your financial oyster.
+You could also try the following.

 Banks often allow depositors to invest their cash for a specific length of time in a special deposit account called a certificate of deposit.
-CDs have a variety of terms ranging from three months to five years (Psst!
+CDs have a variety of terms ranging from three months to five years.
 You’ll earn a higher rate the longer you’re willing to lock up your money.

-Oh yeah, and don’t forget about…
+Oh yeah, and don’t forget about:

 Websites such as these connect investors to qualified customers in need of a loan—essentially allowing investors to become the bank.
-In return, investors receive a monthly income in the form of loan repayment or interest.
+In return, investors receive a monthly income from loan repayment or interest.

-With this option, you can start out small and increase the amount of money you are willing to lend as your confidence grows.
+With this option, you can start small and increase the amount of money you are willing to lend as your confidence grows.
 Depending on the website, loans may vary from a few hundred dollars to tens of thousands.

 We’re changing the narrative around money but change can’t happen with a one-sided conversation.
 That’s why we’re excited to bring different voices and experts to share their wisdom.
 Send us an email and let us know what you think.
 And remember the nav.it money app offers you free tools for checking in and managing your money moves.

-— Hey Nav.igator, just so you know, we have financial advisors reviewing our content, but our articles are only meant to be educational.
+— Hey Navigator, just so you know, we have financial advisors reviewing our content, but our articles are only meant to be educational.
 Consider this friendly information, not financial advice (talk to a professional for that!).